microsoftarchive/iot-journey/docs/building-and-deploying-the-sample-solution.md

 ### Verifying the Azure Storage Configuration

-The provisioning script uses Azure blob storage to store data after it has been captured by the hot path for further analysis.
-The cold path also writes data to blob storage.
-Furthermore, the warm path retrieves reference data used for generating reporting data from blob storage.
+The provisioning script generates Azure blob storage to the raw event store data after it has been captured by Stream Analytics for further analysis.
+A separate Stream Analytics job retrieves reference data used for generating reporting data from blob storage.
 Perform the following steps to verify the configuration Azure storage:

 - Using the Visual Studio Server Explorer window, connect to your Azure account.